 So Newt Scamander was expelled from Hogwarts for ‘endangering human life with a beast’.
 Oh boy.
 And that’s years before Hagrid shows up with Aragog.
 But, intriguingly, a certain Albus Dumbledore gentleman ‘argued strongly’ against his expulsion.

 Dumbledore would be in his mid-40s when our movie takes place.
-Not quite Headmaster yet, but a mere Transfiguration teacher.
-So, even though we find ourselves in the Twenties, Dumbledore is already making waves at Hogwarts as a younger man.
+Not quite headmaster yet, but a mere Transfiguration teacher.
+So, even though we find ourselves in the 1920s, Dumbledore is already making waves at Hogwarts as a younger man.

 2. This is Newt’s first visit to America

 It’s his first trip to America, and already Newt is raising eyebrows at Customs.
 Well done on going incognito, Newt.
 To make matters worse he arrives in America on a big freaking boat.
 Can’t he just Apparate?
 Perhaps it’s too far, or there are certain Apparition laws for where Newt needs to go – rather like the not-within-Hogwarts-grounds rule?
 Or maybe he just wanted to make an entrance.
 We prefer to think the latter.

 3. That suitcase may not be entirely reliable

 Ah, that pesky, wonky suitcase that Newt has been ‘meaning to get fixed’ which will definitely not spell any trouble for Newt during the course of the film, we imagine.We also learn that Newt’s suitcase has a ‘Muggle Worthy’ setting, which must be handy as animals are not exactly well known for being quiet on command.